lrusso/AndroidSlideshowUsingAssets/README.md

 This are a few examples of file images in the assets folder:

-- image001 - House
+- /assets/image001 - House.png
-- image002 - Bed
+- /assets/image002 - Bed.png
-- image003 - Dog
+- /assets/image003 - Dog.png

 The images will show in order and the description will be everything after ' - '.
+Only uses png files.